Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Step 1: Seam the Front and Back Panels at the shoulder.

-Place a front panel on top of the back panel and lined up at the side and shoulder with the right sides facing together and the shaping down the centre.
+Place a front panel on top of the back panel and lined up at the side and shoulder with the right sides (textured sides) facing together and the shaping down the centre.
 With a yarn needle and matching yarn, seam the panel together across the shoulders.
 Start from the edge and seam up to the end of the front panel.
 Fasten off.
 Do the same with the second front panel on the other side of the back panel.

 Step 2: Line up your sleeves at the midway point to the shoulder and seam.
 Open up the two panels (now seamed at the shoulders) so that the right side is facing the floor and the wrong side is facing upwards.
 Take one of your crocheted sleeves and fold it in half lengthways.
 Place a stitch marker at the top of your sleeve at the centre point.
 With the wrong side of the sleeve facing up, attach this stitch marker to the left edge of the left shoulder seam.